WilliamQLiu/williamqliu.github.io/_posts/2017-11-22-apache-spark.md

 ## Spark Distributed Datasets (RDDs)

+In Spark, we have RDDs called __resilient distributed dataset__ (RDD) that are a collection of elements partitioned across the nodes of the cluster that can be operated on in parallel.

 You want to use a Spark DataFrame, but sometimes you'll have to switch over to the older Spark RDD when some functions are not available to DataFrames.